TashWord

 While there is an expression about having a long drink, length is not usually a measure of drinks.
 So I was surprised to see an ad for 300m of a soft drink in some recent junk mail!

-As always, the message is that proof reading is really important – best done by someone else or at a later time as proofing as you write has limitations.
+As always, the message is that proof reading is really important.
+And it is best done by someone else or at a later time as proofing as you write has limitations.

-Of course, the person preparing the ad may have written 300ml and something happened at the design or printing stages, but that is why printing proofs also need to be checked carefully.
+Of course, the person preparing the ad may have written 300ml but something happened at the design or printing stages – but that is why printing proofs also need to be checked carefully.

 Do you know what a closed question is?